 The typical building of pre-Roman Britain was the timber and thatch roundhouse.
-The Romans introduced the idea of rectangular plans, which were more suitable for packing buildings closely together along street frontages and in planned cities.
+The Romans introduced the idea of rectangular plans, which were more suitable for packing buildings closely together along streets in planned cities.

 In the countryside, rectangular farmhouses began to appear alongside traditional roundhouses.
 During the 2nd and 3rd centuries the addition of a portico and projecting wings at either end turned many of these simple farmhouses into ‘winged-corridor’ villas.

 Aristocratic houses in British cities had a rather rural look.
-Unlike the compact peristyle houses, built around open courtyards, of Mediterranean cities, they often developed rambling plans thanks to gradual additions, like their counterparts in the countryside.
+Unlike the compact houses built around open courtyards found in Mediterranean cities, they often developed rambling plans thanks to gradual additions, like their counterparts in the countryside.